Niak

-Niak (نیاک, also Romanized as Nīāk and Niyāk, Neyāk) is a village in Bala Larijan Rural District, Larijan District, Amol County, Mazandaran Province, Iran.
-At the 2006 census, its population was 210, in 61 families.
+Niak (نیاک, also Romanized as Nīāk and Niyāk, Neyāk) is a village in Bala Larijan Rural District, Larijan District, Amol County, Mazandaran province, Iran.
+At the 2016 census, its population was 166, in 61 families.
+Down from 210 people in 2006.
 It is located on the Haraz road between Amol and Tehran.

 The Seyyed Hasan-e Valli (Seyyed Esmail Allizadeh) shrine is located in the village.